-The wet weather trail and cross country runs can sometimes be a challenge, even in grippy trail running shoes.
+The wet weather trail and cross-country runs can sometimes be challenging, even in grippy trail running shoes.
 To combat this, you need the best XC running spikes – they’ll come in handy.
-XC spikes are a fair bit different from your traditional track and field spikes.
+XC spikes are slightly different from your traditional track and field spikes.
 We’ll discuss the differences later in the guide.

-Thanks to new fabrics, today’s cross country spikes are lighter and more flexible than ever and better fitting.
-They are perfect for wet weather training sessions on the grassy and earthy ground—a real must-have for XC races.
+Thanks to new fabrics, today’s cross-country spikes are lighter, more flexible than ever, and better fitting.
+They are perfect for wet weather training sessions on the grassy and earthy ground—an absolute must-have for XC races.

 XC Running Spikes: Table of Contents

 Adidas Men's Adizero XC Spikes